 Filing your tax return electronically requires the taxpayer to provide a Personal Identification Number or a PIN.

-If you are unsure of your PIN or don’t have one, you can use your 2015 Adjusted Gross Income to confirm your identification.
+If you are unsure of your PIN or don’t have one, you can use last year’s Adjusted Gross Income to confirm your identification.

 As of 2017, taxpayers who use tax-filing software can use their prior year’s Adjusted Gross Income (AGI) if it’s their first time filing electronically.
 Don’t use the amount from an amended return or a return the IRS adjusted.